Spanish aircraft carrier Príncipe de Asturias

 The ship was permanently assigned to the Alpha Group, comprising the carrier and six Santa Maria-class frigates (a Spanish version of the USN Oliver Hazard Perry class).
-Other vessels such as logistic ships, tankers and corvettes are frequently assigned to the Group when required.
-Príncipe de Asturias and the Alpha Group have participated in peace support operations in the Adriatic Sea.
+Other vessels such as logistic ships, tankers and corvettes were frequently assigned to the Group when required.
+Príncipe de Asturias and the Alpha Group frequently participated in peace support operations in the Adriatic Sea.

 The ship was retired due to defence cuts, being officially decommissioned on 6 February 2013.

-Several countries have reportedly expressed interest in buying Príncipe de Asturias before it is dismantled.
+Several countries had reportedly expressed interest in buying Príncipe de Asturias before she was dismantled.
 Indonesia reportedly showed interest, but then decided not to buy.
-Unconfirmed sources also indicate the Philippines, several Arab countries, and Angola have expressed interest in purchasing the Principe de Asturias.
+Unconfirmed sources also indicate the Philippines, several Arab countries, and Angola had expressed interest in purchasing the Principe de Asturias.

 In September 2017 it was announced that the Príncipe de Asturias was bought by a Turkish company planning to scrap the vessel.